nshutinicolas/GithubSearch/README.md

 ### Unit tests

-> 🚨 No unit test yet.
-Still resolving "Missing required module 'RxCocoaRuntime'" error in RxSwift.
-Possible solution is to use Cocoapods inplace of SPM but not sure yet.

 In this Project, I adopted the `TDD(Test Driven Development)` method and testing is much more important going forward with this project.

 All viewModels were written to make them easily testable.